 - Versatile - switch up the toppings as you wish!

-Ingredients to Make Healthy Smoothie Bowls
+What You'll Need To Make Healthy Smoothie Bowls

 - 2 cups frozen raspberries